tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 **Remember:** BigQuery's buffering and windowing features work seamlessly behind the scenes, but understanding their technical underpinnings empowers you to make informed decisions about data consistency, query behavior, and data pipeline coordination within your BigQuery environment.

 But BigQuery uses a serverless architecture, meaning it spins up resources on demand to handle your queries.
-This is fantastic for scalability and cost-efficiency, but it comes with a slight trade-off: cold boot times. **This is bad for retrieving real-time analytic insights**.
+Resources are provisioned on-demand based on the complexity and size of the query.
+While this offers scalability and cost-effectiveness, it can lead to cold start delays when resources need to be spun up for the first time. **This is bad for retrieving real-time analytic insights**.
 When a new query arrives or when additional resources are needed to handle increased demand, there may be a brief delay while BigQuery provisions and initializes the required resources.
 During this time, the query may experience slightly longer latency compared to subsequent queries.

+**1. Technical Underpinnings of Real-Time Availability and Cold Start Delay:**

+- **Streaming Ingestion:** BigQuery offers **streaming inserts** using tools like Pub/Sub or Cloud Dataflow.
+This allows data to be **continuously written** into BigQuery tables with minimal latency.

+- **Data Storage:** BigQuery utilizes a **columnar storage format** for efficient data retrieval.
+This format allows for **fast data skipping** and retrieval of specific columns, further contributing to the perception of real-time availability.

-**1. Real-Time Availability vs. Real-Time Analysis:**
+**2. Real-Time Availability vs. Real-Time Analysis:**

 - **Real-time availability:** BigQuery excels at **ingesting data with low latency**.
 Once data is written to BigQuery, it becomes **available for querying almost instantaneously**.
 This means the data itself is readily accessible within milliseconds.